levimccormick/FreeQuest/core-rulebooks/players.md

 ### Search

 Heroes can search a room or hallway for treasure, traps, or secret doors.
 A hero can only search for one thing per action.
-When searching for traps or secret doors, the game controller will reveal all of the traps or secret doors in the room or hallway the hero occupies.
-When searching for treasure, the game controller will award any treasure in the room to the hero.
+When searching for traps or secret doors, the referee will reveal all of the traps or secret doors in the room or hallway the hero occupies.
+When searching for treasure, the referee will award any treasure in the room to the hero.
 If the room does not contain treasure, a random treasure is drawn from the deck.
 Watch out for Wandering Monsters.

 ### Activate the Terrain